To us, sustainability means safeguarding our future viability and it is a vital part of our corporate strategy.

 The report details how each initiative contributes towards achieving the United Nations Sustainable Development Goals (SDGs) and demonstrates Bayer’s support for the global SDGs from an Australian context.
 This report is intended to provide a baseline for continued reporting over time.

 Australian Packaging Covenant

 Bayer is a signatory to the Australian Packaging Covenant (APC), a voluntary government-industry initiative with the objective of minimising the overall impacts of packaging through sustainable design.

 As a brand owner of imported and locally manufactured products, Bayer is committed to reducing the environmental impacts associated with our packaging materials in Australia.

 Bayer’s APC Report sets out our commitments towards achieving these objectives.

 Bayer is a major sponsor of the Native Bird Recovery Centre in Whangarei, New Zealand.
 The centre has provided a facility to care for and protect New Zealand’s very special native birdlife since 1992.

 The centre takes in injured birds and nurses them back to health for release back into the wild.
 Nearly 60% of endemic and native birds brought to the centre are successfully released again.
 The centre also has a number of incubators purchased with funds raised by local community groups to incubate eggs, and is very proud of its 98% hatching success with kiwi eggs.

-The number of birds being brought into the centre has doubled every year since it opened in l994.
-It is now handling close to l300 birds a year, including kiwi, wood pigeons, moreporks, harrier hawks, albatrosses and a wide range of common birds.
+The centre now handles close to 1,300 birds a year, including kiwi, wood pigeons, moreporks, harrier hawks, albatrosses and a wide range of common birds.